 - When calling a student out for the day, the absence will be coded as PNU (parent notified unexcused). - Documentation (note or email) verifying a student absence will change the absence coding to PNE (parent notified excused) if a student is out due to illness, bereavement, other family emergencies, court, or major religious holidays. - Both professional documentation and notes/emails verifying student absences must be submitted to the attendance office within 5 days of a student's return to Sahuarita High School in order to be used as PNE. - 4.
-Once a student accumulates 10 unexcused absences, the student will be put under "NG" or No Grade status regardless of whether the absences are verified or not.
+Once a student accumulates 10 unexcused absences, the student will be put under No Grade (NG) status regardless of whether the absences are verified or not.
 A written appeal will need to be submitted at the end of the semester to be eligible to receive credit from the NG Appeals Committee.
 At that time, the committee will look at all attendance coding and determine whether all verified absences qualify the student to receive credit.
 Only passing grades will be eligible for appeal. - The attendance codes listed below will count towards your student's 10 days of unexcused absences.
-All other attendance codes are not used.

-A = Absent (an unverified, undocumented absence)

-SI = Student In (a student signs themselves in to school with the Attendance Clerk 10 minutes after the tardy bell has rung)

-TRU = Truant (a student that misses class without prior permission or authorization) PI = Parent In (a parent that signs their student in 10 minutes after the tardy bell has rung without providing documentation)

-PO = Parent Out (when a parent signs their student out of school before the end of the school day without providing documentation)

-PNU = Parent Note Unexcused (when a parent calls the Attendance Clerk excusing their student from school without providing a written note or an email).
+All other attendance codes are not used. - A = Absent (an unverified, undocumented absence) - SI = Student In (a student signs themselves in to school with the Attendance Clerk 10 minutes after the tardy bell has rung) - TRU = Truant (a student that misses class without prior permission or authorization) PI = Parent In (a parent that signs their student in 10 minutes after the tardy bell has rung without providing documentation) - PO = Parent Out (a parent signs their student out of school before the end of the school day without providing documentation) - PNU = Parent Note Unexcused (when a parent calls the Attendance Clerk excusing their student from school without providing a written note or an email).
+If a parent does provide a written note/email and the reason does not qualify as an excused absence, they will also receive a PNU.